 - MASKS: Encourage or require mask-wearing by employees and patrons regardless of vaccination status.

-- Mask Requirement Signs for businesses and public venues.
-(Letter size PDF; free download.)
+- Masking Guidance Signs for businesses and public venues.
+(Letter size PDFs; free download.)

 - VACCINE: Encourage or require your employees and/or patrons to get vaccinated.
 Vaccines continue to provide the most effective protection against severe disease, hospitalization, and death from COVID-19.